Lazy22zz/UE5-RPG-Combat-Game/README.md

    Fourth, add `HeroCombatComponent = CreateDefaultSubobject<UHeroCombatComponent>(TEXT("HeroCombatComponent"));` in the  `WarriorHeroCharacter.cpp`\
 - 2, Registered weapons by its tags\
   In the first step, we must create a data structure to store `Required registered ` weapons.
 In PawnCombatComponent.h, we use `TMap<typename A, tyname B,...>` to store weapons.\
-  For A, we need tags, which come form `FGameplayTag`, by checking the `WarriorGameplayTags.h`, we can use its header `#include "NativeGameplayTags.h"`,\
+  For A, we need tags, which come from `FGameplayTag`, by checking the `WarriorGameplayTags.h`, we can use its header `#include "NativeGameplayTags.h"`,\
   For B, we need WeaponActor, which comes from `AWarriorWeaponBase* `, by `WarriorWeaponBase.cpp`, we need to class its type and include its header .h.
   ```c++
   TMap<FGameplayTag,AWarriorWeaponBase*> CharacterCarriedWeaponMap;